-- 36. As far as the occupational structure is concerned, a considerable part of the tribal population is engaged in (a) Agriculture, and (b) Forestry Operations.
-In addition to these tribals employed in various two sectors. are also development projects like works. irrigation projects, etc. While road minimum wages have been fixed in respect of most of the employment where tribals are employed in sufficient numbers, no such minimum wages rate has been fixed in respect of the Forestry Operations, where a large majority of the workers are tribals.
-It is, therefore, necessary to include Forestry Operations in the Schedule Areas and fix minimum wages for this purpose. - 37.
-The PO, ITDP is declared as Inspector of Minimum Wages considering the need to strengthen the Administrative machinery. - 38.
-The administrative machinery for implementation of the Minimum Wages Act faces a challenge to cover the inaccessible and far-flung tribals areas.
+As far as the occupational structure is concerned, a considerable part of the tribal 36. population is engaged in (a) Agriculture, and (b) Forestry Operations.
+In addition to these two sectors. tribals are also employed in various development projects like works. irrigation projects.
+While road etc. minimum wages have been fixed in respect of most of the employment where tribals are employed in sufficient numbers, no such minimum wages rate has been fixed in respect of the

+Forestry Operations, where a large majority of the workers are tribals.
+It is, therefore, necessary to include Forestry Operations in the Schedule Areas and fix minimum wages for this purpose.

+37. The PO, ITDP is declared as Inspector of Minimum Wages considering the need to strengthen the Administrative machinery.

+38. The administrative machinery for implementation of the Minimum Wages Act faces a challenge to cover the inaccessible and far-flung tribal's areas.
 It is, therefore, necessary to strengthen the administrative machinery further for its implementation in the tribal areas.
 The problem of conferring powers of inspection on the officials of the Tribal Development Department such as Assistant Project Officers of the ITDPs and Tribal envelopment Inspectors under the Minimum Wages Act may be considered.